ibm-cloud-architecture/cloudpak-for-applications/README.md

   ![Complete](images/liberty-deploy/complete.jpg)

 ## Validate the Application
-Now that the pipeline is complete, validate the Customer Order Services application is deployed and running in `dev`, `stage` and `prod`
+Now that the pipeline is complete, validate the Pet Clinic application is deployed and running in `dev`, `stage` and `prod`

-1. In the OpenShift Console, navigate to **Application Console --> Customer Order Services on Liberty - Dev --> Applications --> Deployments** and click on the link in the **Latest Version** column
+1. In the OpenShift Console, navigate to **Application Console --> Pet Clinic on Liberty - Dev --> Applications --> Deployments** and click on the link in the **Latest Version** column

   ![Deployment](images/liberty-deploy/deployment.jpg)